-Geneviève Parent is a full professor at Laval University’s Faculty of Law in Québec.
-She is also head of the legal research chair in food diversity and security.
+Geneviève Parent is a full professor at Laval University’s Faculty of Law in Québec and holder of the legal research chair in food diversity and security.
+She is a part-time member of the Agricultural Review Board of Canada and an associate member of the French Academy of Agriculture.
 Her areas of interest include food security, national and international agri-food legislation, and public international law.
-Her researches focus on national and international legal instruments to reinforce food diversity, to analyze the impacts of international law on the federal and provincial agri-food legislation and to achieve a better coherence between the international economic law and other dimensions of public international law in order to reach sustainable food security.
-She has also contributed to a number of scientific publications and she is frequently invited as a speaker in national and international events.
+Her researches focus are on sustainable food security in law.
+She is interested in national, regional and international legal instruments that intervene in the protection and promotion of agricultural and food diversity as well as in the analysis of international law and its impact on Canadian and Quebec agrifood legislation.
+She has contributed to numerous scientific articles and books and is frequently invited as a speaker as an expert at various international meetings.
+Her expertise in agri-food law has led her to carry out various consulting mandates in national and international law.

 Advisor at the Legal Research Chair in Food Diversity and Security, Linda Collette is the Former Secretary at the FAO Commission on Genetic Resources for Food and Agriculture.
 She has also been Chair of the FAO Interdepartmental Group on Biodiversity.
 She has represented FAO in many international processes and initiatives related to biodiversity.